ros-simulation/gazebo_ros_pkgs/gazebo_ros_control/README.md

 custom interfaces between Gazebo and ros_control for simulating more complex mechanisms (nonlinear springs, linkages, etc).

-These plugins must inherit `gazebo_ros_control::RobotSim` which implements a simulated ros_control `hardware_interface::RobotHW`. `RobotSim` provides API-level access to read and command joint properties in the [Gazebo simulator](gazebosim.org).
+These plugins must inherit `gazebo_ros_control::RobotHWSim` which implements a simulated ros_control `hardware_interface::RobotHW`. `RobotHWSim` provides API-level access to read and command joint properties in the [Gazebo simulator](gazebosim.org).

-The respective `RobotSim` sub-class is specified in an URDF/SDF model and is loaded when the robot model is loaded.
+The respective `RobotHWSim` sub-class is specified in an URDF/SDF model and is loaded when the robot model is loaded.
 For example, the following XML will load the default plugin (same behavior as when using no `<robotSimType>` tag: